abreits/node-red-contrib-amqp/readme.md

 - bugfix, 'Enable secure connection' + 'Use Local CA File' checkbox drives whether to use the 'CA File Location' field;

   before it would use the field even when the checkbox was unchecked
+- Library dependencies upgraded to address all non-low vulnerabilities.
+Remaining low vulnerability will require upgrading typescript and gulp-typescript, along with breaking updates.

+### version 0.4.5
+- Unknown, just documenting this version existed.
+It is available in NPM, but not documented here

 ### version 0.4.4
 - bugfix, topology editor not visible in amqp-server config node